 8. How will the classes fit into my schedule?

 The nontraditional style of our online classroom gives you the ability to maneuver through life without having to stress over making it to class on time.
-Having the freedom to make your own schedule is one of the many reasons why students love Global Campus.
+Having the freedom to make your own schedule is one of the many reasons why students love UAGC.
 Some of the greatest college success stories come from students who managed to earn a degree while juggling the priorities of work and home.

 Here are some of the ways students can fit class into their busy lives:

 - 24/7 access to your classroom through your phone, tablet, or computer

 - Classes start on Tuesdays